PrzeChoj/gips/README.md

 1. Finding hidden symmetries between the variables. `gips` can be used as an exploratory tool searching the space of permutation symmetries of the Gaussian vector.
+Useful in the Exploratory Data Analysis (EDA).
 2. Covariance estimation.
 The MLE for covariance matrix is known to exist if and only if the number of variables is less or equal to the number of observations.
 Additional knowledge of symmetries allows to significantly weaken this requirement.
 Moreover, the reduction of model dimension brings the advantage in terms of precision of covariance estimation.
+This is useful in models like Linear Discriminant Analysis (LDA) or Quadratic Discriminant Analysis (QDA).
+Especially with small number of observations.

 ## Installation